haikelz/reddit-meme-posts/README.md

+Simple Website to get memes from Reddit

 # TODO:

-- Add pagination
-- DarkMode
+- Add DarkMode